 The Center for Learning in Action helps faculty design and use experiential pedagogies in semester and winter study courses.
 We can help faculty create new courses and redesign pre-existing ones.
 We provide training, design assistance, financial support, and logistical help, including transportation.
-Below are small and large-scale examples of how to use experiential learning within an academic course.
-For help applying these ideas or applying other experiential education teaching principles and cooperative learning techniques, e-mail or otherwise contact Center for Learning in Action Director Paula Consolini.
+Below are small and large-scale examples of how to use ‘learning-by-doing’ techniques within an academic course.
+For help applying these ideas or applying other experiential education teaching principles and cooperative learning techniques, email or call (413-597-5039) Center for Learning in Action Director Paula Consolini.

 - Site visit and tour of Albany County Jail including Q&A with jail managers and guards used in a criminal justice course to enable students to explore political, economic, and social dynamics of jails/prisons in the American criminal justice system.